indro-robotics/tallysman_ros2/README.md

 ```

 **Note:** Change the `usb_port` parameter of the launch files to `/dev/ttyUSB{kernel_number}` of the bidirectional port of the antenna if udev rule is not configured.

+## :round_pushpin: PointPerfect Setup

+To achieve centimeter-level accuracy in real-time, PPP-RTK corrections are essential.
+These corrections can be obtained through the Pointperfect subscription service, accessible at **`https://www.u-blox.com/en/product/pointperfect`**.
+Follow the steps below to acquire and configure the necessary files:
+- Visit the website to subscribe to the Pointperfect service.
+- Once subscribed, navigate to the "Credentials" tab under the "Location Thing Details" section on the website.
+- Download the ucenter configuration file provided and rename it to **`ucenter-config.json`**.
+- Create a new folder named **`pointperfect_files`** at the following directory: **`humble_ws/src/tallysman_ros2/pointperfect_files/`**.
+- Place the **`ucenter-config.json`** file inside the newly created **`pointperfect_files`** folder.
+- When you run the node, it will generate several files within the **`pointperfect_files`** folder, which are necessary for establishing a connection to the subscription service.

 ## :rocket: Installation